 For more information, contact firstname.lastname@example.org.

-Set on 1,000 acres of wetland, hills, and farmland, the residency facilities include expansive communal work-spaces, a screen-printing studio, wood shop, ceramics studio, fibers studio, an art and tech facility, and a sound studio.
-Shared accommodations are furnished with bathrooms, kitchenettes, and decks.
-All meals are provided and are prepared daily using ingredients grown in the surrounding area.
+Artists accepted into the Summer Artist Residency Program 2019 will attend one of three two-week sessions in Steuben, Wisconsin.
+Set on 1,000 acres of wetland, hills, and farmland, the residency facilities include expansive communal work-spaces, a screen-printing studio, an outdoor wood shop, fibers studio, ceramics studio, an art and tech facility, and a sound studio.
+Shared accommodations are furnished with bathrooms, kitchenettes, and porches.
+All meals are provided and prepared daily using ingredients grown in the surrounding area.

 About Artists’ Cooperative Residency and Exhibitions